JeremyWhale/CC-interview-journey-planner/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is an application to demonstrate my frontend development skills to Care Control Systems for interview 22/07/24
+This is an application to demonstrate my frontend development skills to Care Control Systems for interview 22/07/24.

+All branches have been left undeleted to show development process.

 The default scripts for running the app can be found below.